bitwarden/help/_articles/account/install-safari-app-extension.md

 The new Safari App Extension is now packaged with the Bitwarden Desktop App.
 This is the recommended development path from Apple for Safari App Extensions.

-You can download the latest Bitwarden Desktop App for macOS with the Safari App Extension here:

- Bitwarden Safari App Extension within the Bitwarden Desktop App [https://vault.bitwarden.com/download/?app=desktop&platform=macos](https://vault.bitwarden.com/download/?app=desktop&platform=macos)
+Download the Bitwarden Safari App Extension (within the Bitwarden Desktop App) [https://vault.bitwarden.com/download/?app=desktop&platform=macos](https://vault.bitwarden.com/download/?app=desktop&platform=macos)

-You can also use the App Store version of the Bitwadren desktop app.
+You can also use the App Store version of the Bitwarden Desktop App.

 Be sure to run the desktop application once.
 If the extension still does not appear, it may just need to be enabled.
 In Safari, check under Preferences > Extensions.